linode/docs/docs/guides/platform/accounts/user-security-controls/index.md

 1. After successfully entering the verification code, your phone number is verified and has been saved to your user account.

-## Configure Multiple User Accounts
+## Multiple User Accounts

-Organizations that have multiple individuals accessing the same Cloud Manager account should create separate *user accounts* for each individual.
-Once you've created the accounts, you can assign permissions to restrict access to certain areas of the control panel.
-This is useful for groups that need to grant all team members access to the Cloud Manager, or organizations that just want their billing department to have a separate account to receive invoices and billing information.
+Organizations that require multiple individuals to access the same customer account should create separate *user accounts* for each individual.
+Once you've created the accounts, you can assign permissions to restrict access to certain Linode services and areas of the Cloud Manager.
+This is useful for providing all team members access to a single Linode account, allowing a billing department to view invoices and billing details, or granting access to outside developers.
 For more information, see our guide on [Accounts and Passwords](/docs/guides/accounts-and-passwords).